 The Queen's TEApothecary developed from a desire to provide those close to me, safe, alternative remedies to Western medicine and to bring light into dark places, offering immunity boosters, calming blends and internal strength builders.
 In no way do I assume the place of a doctor, but growing and blending my own herbal tea, allowed me to assist others in hopes of them feeling more whole than before.
 I felt lost and in my darkest hour, this Garden brought me back.
 I want to enlighten others of the love and the tender care provided to them, as one would delicately hand-make, love and care for a Queen's Garden.

 || THE BASICS ||

-Many of our flowers and herbs are organically homegrown at 6300' in Colorado Springs, Colorado, hand-picked and oven-dried at the peak of flavor and freshness and stored in airtight containers until ready for use.
-Any flower or herb not grown in-house, is acquired from a certified, organic distributor.
+When this process first started, many of our flowers and herbs were organically homegrown at 6300' in Colorado Springs, Colorado, hand-picked and oven-dried at the peak of flavor and freshness.
+Now, all flowers and botanicals used in our teas are acquired from a certified, organic distributor.

 All of our herbal infusions are hand-blended in small batches to preserve freshness.
 We welcome custom and personalized orders.

 Contact us to put together an elegant, handmade gift or memorable event favor!